 Which Caribbean island is closest to the US?

 It all depends on where you’re located in the USA.
-However, the closest islands to the United States are in the Bahamas, Jamaica & Puerto Rico.
+However, the closest islands to the United States are the Bahamas, Jamaica & Puerto Rico.

 Specifically, Bimini (Bahamas Island) is the actual closest to Miami.

 What is the most populous / biggest country in the Caribbean?

 Cuba is the most populous/ biggest country in the Caribbean.